 Just as all parts are welcome in IFS, people of all identities and backgrounds are welcome too.

-Valerie is a Level III trained IFS practitioner who has trained with the creator of the method, Richard Schwartz, Phd as well as Cece Sykes, LCSW and Pamela Krause, LCSW.
-She supervises all Inner Stage practitioners through an IFS lens and practitioners have training in the method.
+Valerie is a Certified Level III IFS practitioner who has trained with the creator of the method, Richard Schwartz, Phd as well as Cece Sykes, LCSW, Fran Booth, LICSW, Chris Burris, LMFT and Pamela Krause, LCSW.
+She supervises all Inner Stage practitioners through an IFS lens and all practitioners have training in the method.

 Please contact Valerie at (917) 572-8114 for further information.